-On 31 May 2023 MAG acquired 100% of the equity of ParkCloud Holdings Limited, trading as ParkVia, for an initial consideration of £8.4m.
-The Directors appointed PwC to undertake a valuation exercise to allocate the purchase price across intangible assets and goodwill.
-In addition, there are contingent payments dependent upon continued employment of management and the future performance of the acquiree, which have been charged to the income statement, within adjusted items, as remuneration.
-Further details of the acquisition and the Group's accounting of the purchase are detailed in note 10.
+On 31 May 2023 MAG acquired 100% of the equity of ParkCloud Holdings Limited, trading as ParkVia, for an initial consideration of £8.4m, with further contingent consideration payable depending on financial performance in the first year following the acquisition.
+The Directors appointed PwC to undertake a valuation exercise to allocate the purchase price across intangible assets and goodwill with the contingent consideration dependent upon future employment of management being expensed as remuneration.
+Further details of the acquisition and the Group's accounting of the purchase are detailed in note 9.